 - 2 nights accommdations, double occupancy, in a 3 Star Superior hotel in Canazei

-- Meals as specified: 7 breakfasts, 5 lunches, 3 dinners, 2 wine tastings
+- Meals as specified: 7 breakfasts, 6 lunches, 4 dinners, 1 wine tasting (Water and local wine is always included at group meals)

 - Picnic lunch at Lago Ledro featuring local specialties